davidmarkclements/v8-perf/readme.md

 ![](graphs/property-removal-bar.png)

-In V8 6.1 (not yet used in any Node releases) the `delete` keyword gets *extremeley* fast, faster, even, than setting to `undefined`.
+In V8 6.1 (not yet used in any Node releases) the `delete` keyword gets *extremeley* fast (I think it's not the delete itself thats fast, but operations on the object with a deleted property, maybe reword it?), faster, even, than setting to `undefined`.
 This is excellent news because now we can do the right thing *and* it's the fastest option.

 ### Leaking and arrayifying `arguments`

-A common problem with the implicit `arguments` object available to normal JavaScript functions (as opposed to fat array functions which do not have `arguments` objects) is that it's array-like but *not* an array.
+A common problem with the implicit `arguments` object available to normal JavaScript functions (as opposed to fat arrow functions which do not have `arguments` objects) is that it's array-like but *not* an array.

-In order to use array methods or most array behavior the indexing properties of the `arguments` object have be copied to an array.
+In order to use array methods or most array behavior, the indexing properties of the `arguments` object have be copied to an array.
 In the past JavaScripters have had a propensity towards equating *less code* with *faster* code.
 Whilst this rule of thumb yields a payload-size benefit for browser-side code, the same rule can cause pain on the server side where code size is far less important than execution speed.
 So a seductively terse